juntaic7/Counting-ARR/ReadMe.md

 ## Counting Example

-The following example demonstrates how various tokenization approaches can impact the character count of a simple string.
+The following example demonstrates how various tokenization approaches can impact the character counting (e.g., counting the number of 'a's) in a simple string.

 ### The String Variations